Document Object Model: Manipulating the DOM tree

-Another method is to use a JavaScript library or framework such as jQuery, AngularJS, React, Vue.js, etc. These libraries provide a more convenient, eloquent and efficient way to create, manipulate and interact with the DOM.
+Another method is to use a JavaScript library or framework such as jQuery, AngularJS, React, Vue.js, Svelte, etc. These libraries provide an efficient way to create, manipulate and interact with the DOM.

 It is also possible to create a DOM structure from an XML or JSON data, using JavaScript methods to parse the data and create the nodes accordingly.

 Creating a DOM structure does not necessarily mean that it will be displayed in the web page, it only exists in memory and should be appended to the document body or a specific container to be rendered.

 In summary, creating a DOM structure involves creating individual nodes and organizing them in a hierarchical structure using JavaScript or other programming languages, and it can be done using several methods depending on the use case and the developer's preference.

 Implementations

 Because the DOM supports navigation in any direction (e.g., parent and previous sibling) and allows for arbitrary modifications, implementations typically buffer the document.
 However, a DOM need not originate in a serialized document at all, but can be created in place with the DOM API.
 And even before the idea of the DOM originated, there were implementations of equivalent structure with persistent disk representation and rapid access, for example DynaText's model disclosed in and various database approaches.